You are viewing documentation for an unreleased version of Debezium.

 }

-3 The source field structure has many of the same values as before, except the ts_sec and pos fields have changed (the file might have changed in other circumstances).
+The source field structure has many of the same values as before, except that the values of the ts_sec and pos fields have changed.
+In some circumstances, the file value might also change.

-4 The op field value is now d, signifying that this row was deleted.
+he op field value is now d, indicating that the record was deleted.

 Thus, this event provides a consumer with the information that it needs to process the removal of the row.
 The old values are also provided, because some consumers might require them to properly handle the removal.